 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.
 Possible number of credits: 12-18 (semester programs) or 6 (summer programs).

 - OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript will be sent to your home institution.
 Final transcript for Griffith College Dublin program is issued by Griffith College Dublin.
 Final transcript for Maynooth University program is issued by Maynooth University.

-- INTERNET ACCESS at their host institution campus.
+- INTERNET ACCESS at their host institution campus and in housing.

 - AIRPORT PICK-UP at Dublin (DUB) airport for students who arrive on the official arrival date by the designated time.

 - MEDICAL INSURANCE: for a Description of Coverage, please visit our Information Library.

 - SITE DIRECTOR: on-site to assist students with any academic or cultural difficulties they may encounter.

 - VISA ADVISING: While students are ultimately responsible for obtaining their visa (if required for their term/host country), ASA will provide detailed, helpful information upon acceptance as to which visa students will need and how to go about applying for one.
 Please click here and scroll down to “Student Visa Information” to find out if a visa is required for your program.